nytimes/pourover/index.md

 PourOver is meant to make all this simpler, at least for our target use cases: large sets that are filterable and sortable by several attributes over small, finite domains.
 As described above, PourOver creates a cache for every possibility and then uses simple set algebra to make composite queries on the client.
 It's basically a client-side index.
 This means that when I query for all friends that are girls and under 25, the work that has to be done is just an intersection between the girl index and the under 25 index (called MatchSets in PourOver).

 Furthermore, PourOver makes development simpler.
-You simply pull down all the data and then use boolean logic to compose queries that are automatically cached.
+You pull down all the data and then use boolean logic to compose queries that are automatically cached.
 You don't have to worry about optimizing database queries.
 You don't have to cripple user actions because they could possibly hose the database.
 You don't have to rate-limit requests.

-The challenge becomes: how do you get the large data set from server to client.
+The challenge becomes: "how do you get the large data set from server to client?"
 At least the data that affects the filters (all the other information -- full text, descriptions, etc. -- can be buffered in).
 Arguably, this is a simpler, more one-dimensional problem.
 Data sets over small finite domains can be packed into tight, binary represenations: if there are 8 possibilities for each item, say, you can represent the value with 3 bits.
 Mixing in bit maps and, then, file compression, we have seen sets of 100k items pack into <100k.
 For more information on this compression format, see PourOver's sister project [Tamper](http://nytimes.github.io/tamper/).

 #### Basic Concepts